-We camped at Thrashers Bay on our final night.
+We camped at Thrashers Cove on our final night.
 The campsite was narrow against the forest edge and you really had to watch the tide here.
 The water came extremely close to some other campers’ tents as it rose throughout the evening.
 We were able to nestle into the forest slightly to ensure we were a safe distance from the water’s edge.
 There was a great driftwood seating area constructed by campers past and we greatly appreciated their handiwork as we relaxed around our last campfire.

 Campsite: Thrashers Bay, Kilometer 70

 Day 8: Last Hike Day – Thrashers Cove to Trailhead (5 km)